Terms of Service

 5.2 User Roles

-1. Principal: Full access to all features, including compliance approvals, standing delegation management, and billing.
+1. Principal: Full access to all features, including compliance approvals, standing delegation management, billing, and user provisioning.

 5.3 Account Security

 You are responsible for maintaining the confidentiality of your account credentials and for all activity that occurs under your account.
 You must notify us immediately of any unauthorised access or use.
-We are not liable for any loss arising from your failure to secure your account credentials.
+Subject to Section 14.1, we are not liable for loss arising from your failure to secure your account credentials, except to the extent the loss was caused or contributed to by a defect in the Platform or by our act or omission.

 5.4 User Limits